 This idea is wonderful in theory, however, confusion and lack of education on how to use roundabouts can make them as dangerous as normal intersections.
 Although signs and markings are prevalent when approaching these circles, many drivers will make the same mistakes over and over again until they cause a car crash.

 Common Roundabout Errors That Put You At Risk

 Federal Highway Administration research shows that roundabouts decrease intersection traffic injuries by nearly 90 percent.
-However, when drivers are confused, not paying attention to road signs, or otherwise driving recklessly, tragic collisions can and will result.
+However, when drivers are confused, not paying attention to road signs, or otherwise driving recklessly, tragic accidents can and will result.
 The three most common errors made by drivers in roundabouts are: